zuozhenggh/learning-library/data-management-library/database/essbase21c/essbase-initialize-env/essbase-initialize-env.md

 - **Authors** - Sudip Bandyopadhyay, Manager, Analytics Platform Specialist Team, NA Technology
 - **Contributors** - Kowshik Nittala, Eshna Sachar, Jyotsana Rawat, Venkata Anumayam
-- **Last Updated By/Date** - Kowshik Nittala, Associate Solution Engineer, Analytics, NA Technology, May 2021
+- **Last Updated By/Date** - Kowshik Nittala, Associate Solution Engineer, Analytics, NA Technology, August 2021

 ## Need Help?
 Please submit feedback or ask for help using our [LiveLabs Support Forum](https://community.oracle.com/tech/developers/categories/converged-database).
 Please click the **Log In** button and login using your Oracle Account.
 Click the **Ask A Question** button to the left to start a *New Discussion* or *Ask a Question*.
 Please include your workshop name and lab name.
 You can also include screenshots and attach files.
 Engage directly with the author of the workshop.